storyexplorer/The-Story-Explorer/_pages/resources.md

 <div class="disclosure">
   Quick Disclosure:
   I'm an affiliate with <a href="https://bookshop.org/">Bookshop.org</a>.
 Any link you see with a * before it means that it's an affiliate link.
-I earn a commission at no extra cost to you if you click through those links and make a purchase.
+I earn a commission at no extra cost to you if you click through those links and make a purchase, even if you choose something besides my recommendations.
 I appreciate the support if you choose to purchase anything!
 Best of all, <a href="https://bookshop.org/info/about-us">Bookshop splits their profits</a> with indpendent booksellers around the world!
 </div>